 - Is the problem a lack of information about IPv4 and Ipv6?
-Do we need more slidepacks and conferences to inform stakeholders? - Should we try to energise local communities to get moving? - Should we try to involve the public sector and create initial demand for IPv6 through public sector purchases? - Should we try to invoke regulatory involvement? - Should we set aspirational goals? - Should we attempt to get the equipment vendors and suppliers motivated to supply IPv6 capability in their products? - Or should we leave all this to market forces to work through?
+Do we need more slidepacks and conferences to inform stakeholders? - Should we try to energise local communities to get moving? - Should we try to involve the public sector and create initial demand for IPv6 through public sector purchases? - Should we try to invoke regulatory involvement? - Should we set aspirational goals? - Should we attempt to get the equipment vendors and suppliers motivated to supply IPv6 capability in their products? - Should we try to invent new transitional technologies? - > Or should we leave all this to market forces to work through?